What Foods Are Toxic to Dogs? The Complete Guide

 Rice and Plain Pasta: Safe

 Plain white rice and plain cooked pasta are safe and are often recommended as part of a bland diet for dogs with digestive upset.
-They provide easily digestible calories but should not be a significant portion of a dog's regular diet.
+They provide easily digestible calories but shouldn't be a significant portion of a dog's regular diet.

 Understanding Toxicity by Dog Size

-This is why it is so important to know your dog's current weight and to have that information ready when calling a vet or poison control.
+This is why it's so important to know your dog's current weight and to have that information ready when calling a vet or poison control.
 The Dog Toxicity Calculator factors in your dog's weight when assessing the risk level of specific foods and amounts.

 Curious about your dog's age in human terms?
 While the "multiply by 7" rule is a myth, the Dog Age Calculator uses a more accurate logarithmic model that accounts for breed size and the faster aging rate during a dog's early years.